isomerpages/moe-tanjongkatongsec/index.md

   - resources:
       title: ANNOUNCEMENT
       button: VIEW ALL ANNOUNCEMENTS
-  - infopic:
-      title: PARENTS & PARTNERS
-      description: '"The Power of We - Nurturing Aspirations through Partnerships" and it is with this in mind that we forge synergistic collaborations with our parents.
-Several...'
-      button: MORE
-      url: /for-parents-partners/
-      image: /images/p.jpeg
-  - infopic:
-      title: STUDENTS
-      description: The TK Graduate is self-directed in learning and passionate in all he undertakes.
-Confident, resilient and flexible, he is guided by sound values to lead...
-      button: MORE
-      url: /for-students/
-      image: /images/p.jpeg
-      alt: Image alt text
   - infobar:
       title: PARENTS & PARTNERS
       description: '"The Power of We - Nurturing Aspirations through Partnerships" and